ysfthaay/Licence-Plate-Recognition-System/README.md

 **🚀 How to Use**

-Open the .ipynb file in Google Colab.
+Open the .ipynb file in Google Colab or you can open python file that I additionaly added to the repository which only consist the important code.
+(I recommend to use Google Collab)

 Install the required libraries (!pip install easyocr opencv-python).